Na-VAE/vitok-release/README.md

-# ViTok
+# ViTok-v2

-**ViTok** (Vision Transformer Tokenizer) is a ViT-based image tokenizer designed for generative models.
+**ViTok-v2** (Vision Transformer Tokenizer v2) is a ViT-based image tokenizer designed for generative models.
 It features native aspect-ratio support via NaFlex patchification, enabling deployment at arbitrary resolutions while maintaining the scaling advantages of Vision Transformer architectures.

 > **Note**: This is an independent public reimplementation by Philippe Hansen-Estruch and is not affiliated with Meta.
 The original research was conducted at Meta using a separate internal codebase.

+> **Coming Soon**: ArXiv paper and pretrained model weights.

 ## Key Features